How to do Long Division in 6 Steps [With Pictures]All Posts

 Here’s a list of eight activities that will get your class excited about long division and help them develop solid math skills.

-Prodigy is a fun, engaging, zero-cost resource for in-class or at-home long division practice.
+Prodigy is a fun and engaging resource for in-class or at-home long division practice.
 Students explore a world filled with adventure, where success depends on correctly answering math questions.